dcirne/monorepo/README.md

 # Monorepo Reference Implementation

 This is a reference implementation of a monorepo using an open-source high-level building language and tool, [Bazel](https://bazel.build), to manage and support efficient builds, runs, tests, artifact generation, multiple programming languages, and more.
 Bazel is multi-platform, multi-language, reliable, scalable, and extensible.
-It was originally created by Google it is used to manage their own monorepo.
+It was originally created by Google to manage its own famous monorepo.
+Initially named Blaze, it was later renamed as Bazel (an anagram, in typical Google fashion) when it was released as an open source project.

-The two key configuration files are `WORKSPACE` and `BUILD`.
-Each project has their own `WORKSPACE` file that specifies the characteristics and dependencies of that project, plus one or more `BUILD` files that can be located within that project (directory hierarchy), a separate project in a different directory, another repository, or in the internet (third-party, outside dependency).
+Two key configuration files contain the essence of Bazel.
+They are: `WORKSPACE` and `BUILD`.
+Each project has their own `WORKSPACE` file that specifies the characteristics and dependencies of that project, plus one or more `BUILD` files, located within that project (directory hierarchy), a separate project in a different directory, another repository, or in the internet (third-party, outside dependency).
+Together they define how a target (project) is defined, built, run, tested, deployed, etc.

 It is important to understand the fundamental concepts in Bazel: Workspaces, Packages, Targets, and Labels.
 You can read more in the lexicon of [Concepts and Terminology](https://docs.bazel.build/versions/4.2.1/build-ref.html).
 When reading or writing the configuration files we want to pay special attention to the definitions of binaries and libraries.